US House candidate threatens to end officer’s career during traffic stop - NewsBreak

 In the video, the female officer explains to Hyde that he is being pulled over for speeding and texting while driving.

 Less than 30 seconds into their interaction, Hyde says to the officer, “You know who I am, right?”
-He then tells her, “I’ll just call the chief, how about that?”Florida lawyer stripped naked at bar, refused to put on clothes, deputies say
+He then tells her, “I’ll just call the chief, how about that?”Russia-Ukraine: What to know as Russia attacks Ukraine

 The video shows Hyde question the officer’s nationality when she returns with citations for speeding, texting while driving and failure to produce a registration.